-- (3) It is an offence for a person to fail to- - (a) comply with a request by a CITES enforcement officer to stop a vehicle, vessel or aircraft; or - (b) permit a CITES enforcement officer to board the vehicle, vessel or aircraft after such a request is made.
+- (3) It is an offence for a person to fail to- - (a) comply with a request by a CITES enforcement officer to stop a vehicle or vessel; or - (b) permit a CITES enforcement officer to board the vehicle or vessel after such a request is made.

-Penalty: A fine of £50,000 or imprisonment for 12 months, or both.
+Maximum penalty: A fine of £50,000 or imprisonment for 12 months, or both.